 - Built from the ground up using existing print head technologies

-Here are the steps and processes that need to be followed for direct to garment printing.
-As you may notice, it is pretty straightforward.
-One of the reasons why people prefer this printing method over others is that it has fewer steps than the rest.
+As you may notice, the process it is pretty straightforward and that is one of the reasons why people prefer this printing method over others.
+It usually has fewer steps.

-To really set the pretreatment liquid on the garment, one must dry the item.
+In order for the pre-treatment liquid to do its job, it must dry properly.
 Some just hang the T-shirt and wait while others simply put it on a heat-press for a few seconds.
-Whichever method is used, it is of the utmost importance to make sure the tee is fully dry before continuing with the process.
+Whichever method is used, it is of the utmost importance to make sure the garment is fully dry before continuing.

-Using a specialised program, the artwork is prepared.
+The design is prepared for printing.
+Using the RIP software or another specialised program like ‘artwork creator.’
 If the garment is dark, this is the moment where that extra layer of white ink is added.

 Carefully, the garment must be loaded onto the machine.
 To have the best possible results, the garment must be completely flat.
 A single wrinkle could ruin the entire process.

 This part of the process varies depending on the printer.
 The most advanced will come with its own device to stabilise the garment while the most simple models will require you to use some sort of cardboard to create a flat, sturdy surface where the machine can do its work.